Bitkub Coin (KUB) Hits Self Reported Market Capitalization of $154.19 Million

 Buying and Selling Bitkub Coin

-It is usually not possible to purchase alternative cryptocurrencies such as Bitkub Coin directly using U.S. dollars.
-Investors seeking to acquire Bitkub Coin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Bitkub Coin using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Bitkub Coin directly using U.S. dollars.
+Investors seeking to trade Bitkub Coin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Bitkub Coin using one of the exchanges listed above.

 Receive News & Updates for Bitkub Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bitkub Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.